Master of Arts in Counseling, Regis University, Denver

 My journey began in 2006, after graduating with a bachelor's degree in fine art and looking for ways to use my artistic background to work with people.
 Initially I became a preschool teacher at a creative-curriculum school.
 As an artist and educator, I was struck by how my students embodied a natural gift for play and creativity, and I enjoyed cultivating that gift in my classroom.
 My students were curious, brave, exploratory, and played freely into each unfolding of their days.
 I soon came to believe that if this intrinsic creative drive is fostered in an educational environment, then true learning can thrive.

 I am a Licensed Professional Counselor with the Colorado Department of Regulatory Agencies.
-I believe in listening well, keeping an open mind and heart, and fostering genuine working relationships.
-I truly love the meaningful nature of this work.

 Please do not hesitate to reach out with questions about my background and approaches.
 I look forward to hearing from you.